hades255/hades-mern-eshop/README.md

-# Welcome to the Sabil Project
+# Welcome to the ESHOP Project
 #### This is a full-functional (Work in progress now)  ecommerce web application that is developed by using MERN (MongoDB, Express.js, React.js, and Node.js).

 ## Features: